- Knox Law Institute

 What is a “living trust”?

 Literally, a “living” trust is any trust created during the Settlor’s lifetime.
-However, from a practical standpoint, the term “living trust” is most often used to refer to a revocable trust, i.e., a trust by a settlor during his/her lifetime, which is, by its terms, amendable or revocable by the settlor at any time while the Settlor is still alive.
+However, from a practical standpoint, the term “living trust” is most often used to refer to a revocable trust, i.e., a trust by a settlor during their lifetime, which is, by its terms, amendable or revocable by the settlor at any time while the Settlor is still alive.

 How a (Revocable) Living Trust Works